mossac/ECE434/HW04/ReadMe.md

 Leds.py: using mmap to toggle gpio ports using two buttons that control LEDS, USR1
         and USR3

-fastToggle.py: All the functionality of LEDs.py but also has a toggle in the main
+fastToggle.py: All the functionality of LEDs.py but also h`as a toggle in the main
         while loop.
 This quickly turns a external LED on and off.
 I measured this on an oscilloscope and this was was much faster than previous measurements and it got even faster when i removed the sleep.

 *How fast was it?*
+        around 73 kHz

 text.sh: use bash text.sh to display a pretty picture featuring a banana with text
         overlayed on it that reads "I Love Linux-AidanMoss" on a external LCD